Would-be travelers can read on for tips on what to expect and a few handy hints on dealing with the downsides while

 1. The toilets

-It will come as little surprise that this is top of the list.
+It will come as little surprise that this sits at the top of the list.
 For many people, the lavatory situation is one of the biggest downsides of traveling as you say goodbye to sweet smelling bathrooms, moisturizing soap, fluffy hand towels, and locking doors in favor of an all out ban on flushing paper down the pan and smells that are guaranteed to burn a memory in your mind forever.

 My worst experience: The door-less, wall-less squats in China were a cultural difference that required a lot of getting used to, but the overused, under-cleaned toilets on the Inca Trail get the prize for worst ever.

 Solution: Since not going isn’t really an option, the best solution is to be prepared.
 Always pack your own toilet paper, have hand sanitizer gel at the ready, and learn to breathe through your mouth, or try some Tiger Balm around your nose, mortician-style.
-In time, you’ll get used to the change in bathroom standards.
+You’ll be a pro at copping a squat without getting your jeans dirty before you know it.

 When you’re bedding down in a dorm, the likelihood of there being at least one all-night snorer is close to inevitable.
 Most people don’t feel comfortable prodding and screeching, “STOP SNORING!” at a complete stranger, which can make for some very sleepless nights.

 My worst experience: A snorer in a 4-bed dorm that was so loud he sounded like he was shifting furniture.
 The small room made it worse and even my super-strength earplugs couldn’t block it out.
 Awake until 4am for two nights harboring murderous thoughts, I finally prodded and screeched to no avail.
 The third night I left.

-Solution: Earplugs.
-If they don’t work, you can always resort to an alcohol induced deep sleep.
+Solution: Most of the time earplugs work.
+When/if they don’t work, you can always resort to an alcohol-induced deep sleep.
 If all else fails, move hostels or room; it isn’t worth ruining your days with tiredness.

 3. Mosquito bites